 This article examines frontline managers in a healthcare setting.
 It outlines specific challenges that frontline managers face in their role and suggests six ideas for improvement.
 It also provides examples of successful frontline management development programs in health-related facilities globally.

-Other good reads if you have the time:
+Other good reads (if you have some time)

 1 “Developing Skilled Workers: A Toolkit for Manufacturers on Recruiting and Training a Quality Workforce,” The Manufacturing Institute, 2019.